-It’s a sure sign of autumn when Lillian Julow whips up these tender, tasty treats for friends in Gainesville, Florida.
+It’s a sure sign of autumn when Lily Julow whips up these tender, tasty treats for friends in Lawrenceville, Georgia.
 Served warm, they also make a delicious addition to any special breakfast or brunch, she notes.

 - 2-1/4 cups all-purpose flour

 - 1/4 teaspoon baking soda